ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 ![finished_port](images/finished_port.png)

-We've learned how to create a basic portfolio and push it to GitHub, and we've learned how to connect CodeCapsules to Github to deploy our portfolio.
+We've learned how to create a basic portfolio and push it to GitHub, and we've learned how to connect Code Capsules to Github to deploy our portfolio.
 Because we don't have a backend, we couldn't implement certain things like the contact form (which we removed).
 In the future, we'll look at "Backend" capsules - these will allow us to add more functionality to our portfolio.